FreshRSS/FreshRSS/docs/en/developers/01_First_steps.md

 # Extensions

-If you want to create your own FreshRSS extension, either use the [incomplete english documentation](03_Backend/05_Extensions.md) or try the more complete [french version](../../fr/developers/03_Backend/05_Extensions.md).
+If you want to create your own FreshRSS extension, take a look at the [extension documentation](03_Backend/05_Extensions.md).

 # Coding style